yulingtianxia/pbxprojHelper/README.md

 You can filt the content of outline view by typing a string in the "Filter" Text Field.
 It's not case sensitive.

+## Project File Path

+There is a pull-down menu which shows five latest used file paths when you click the path of your project file.
+So you can choose your project files in common use quickly.

 ## JSON Configuration File

 ### Configuration Rules